14 May 2019

-Considering the hotel is constructed using actual ice bricks, it is only open for three months a year, closing in April.
+Considering the hotel is constructed using actual ice bricks, it is only open for three months a year, from January to April.
 It’s one of few places in the world where you can sleep in a double bed made of ice (don’t worry, guests are given a cosy sleeping bag, isolating bed sheet and pillow to keep things comfy) and only the bathrooms are heated.

-“There are so many great places to see in Paris: The Sacre Coeur, Notre Dame, Louvre Museum (with the Mona Lisa), Arc de Triomphe and the amazing Eiffel Tower.
+“There are so many great places to see in Paris: Sacré-Cœur, Notre-Dame, The Louvre – which houses Mona Lisa – the Arc de Triomphe and the amazing Eiffel Tower.
 I loved the Latin Quarter, which is in the heart of Paris, with its crooked streets lined with bistros and restaurants.
-Every type of food is served there, so plenty of choices and I found it to be one of the more reasonable places to eat.”
+Every type of food is served there, giving plenty of choice, and I found it to be one of the more reasonable places to eat.”

-The setting for Disney’s classic retelling of this Brothers Grimm fairy tale isn’t mentioned by name but many believe that the inspiration for the Evil Queen's castle came from the Alcázar of Segovia.
-This Spanish castle - 100km north west of Madrid - strikes the same balance of quaint beauty and mystery, surrounded by snowy forests.
+The setting for Disney’s classic retelling of this Brothers Grimm fairy tale isn’t mentioned by name, but many believe that the inspiration for the Evil Queen's castle came from the Alcázar of Segovia.
+This Spanish castle – 100 kilometres north-west of Madrid – strikes the same balance of quaint beauty and mystery, surrounded by snowy forests.

 Its Spanish name translates literally to ‘Segovia Fortress’ and stands as one of the most distinctive castle-palaces in Spain due to its ship bow-like shape.
 Over the centuries, it has been a royal palace, a state prison, a Royal Artillery College and a military academy.
 However today, this UNESCO World Heritage Site serves as a museum and military archives building.

-Surrounded by 3.5km of scarlet citadel walls at the heart of Beijing, it is China’s largest and best-preserved collection of ancient buildings, as well as the largest palace complex in the world with more than 90 palace quarters and courtyards, 980 buildings and over 8,728 rooms.
+Surrounded by 3.5 kilometres of scarlet citadel walls at the heart of Beijing, it is China’s largest and best-preserved collection of ancient buildings, as well as the largest palace complex in the world with more than 90 palace quarters and courtyards, 980 buildings and over 8,728 rooms.

 Home to 24 Chinese emperors, the Forbidden City is China's most popular single-site tourist attraction, with the palace museum attracting 14 million visitors annually - more than any single section of the Great Wall.